If you or someone you know needs is undergoing domestic abuse, here is a list of organisations that can offer support:

 Report your concerns regarding domestic abuse

-If you think a service user in East London NHS Foundation Trust is a victim of domestic violence or abuse, please raise your concerns with the Local Authority, safer neighbourhood team or police website in the borough where the service user is living right now.
+If you think a service user in East London NHS Foundation Trust is a victim of domestic violence or abuse, please raise your concerns with the Local Authority Safeguarding team or MASH, Safer Neighbourhood team or Police in the borough where the service user is living right now.

 Please refer to the relevant local authority and safer neighbourhood/police websites below where you will find more information.